HuanglabPurdue/INSPR/README.md

 * gen_LLR.m: Script for calculating log-likelihood ratio: CPU version

 # Mex function for 3D localization
 Mex functions include pupil-based 3D localization for both biplane and astigmatism-based setup (running on GPU with cubic spline implementation).

-The detail codes in 'Mex function for 3D localization' folder.
+The detail codes are in 'Mex function for 3D localization' folder.

 # Acknowledgements